-Some of the highlights of the training institute that made a lasting imprint on her were the state-of-art training infrastructure with mock setups, trainings facilitated through technical and interpersonal skills, and continued mentorship from the master trainers at the institute.
-When she finished the course, she was equipped in customer dealings and trained to represent the brand values of her workplace as a salesperson.
+Highlights of the training institute that made a lasting imprint on her were the state-of-art training infrastructure with mock setups, trainings facilitated through technical and interpersonal skills, and continued mentorship from the master trainers.
+When she finished the course, she was equipped to deal with customers and trained to represent the brand values of her workplace as a salesperson.
 The training period was also her first time travelling independently using the metro.
-As part of her training, she was initiated into the labor market with a paid internship followed by formal placement as a sales executive at the retail store.
+As part of her training, she was initiated into the labor market with paid internships, followed by formal placement as a sales executive at a retail store.

-15 The names of the participant and any other identifiers have been changed for anonymity following the confidentiality clause of the consent process.
+15 The names of participants and other identifiers have been changed to maintain anonymity under the confidentiality clause of the consent process.

-This job has been an enriching experience because she considers herself to be a representative of the brand she works for and enjoys dealing with the range of customers in a professional workspace.
+This job has been an enriching experience for Sana as she considers herself to be a representative of the brand she works for and enjoys dealing with a range of customers in a professional workspace.
 She shares a healthy work relationship with her co-workers and managers.
-She is free to discuss tasks and workload with her manager and any other discomfort she faces at work.
-Positive exposure from working comes in many forms such as in her dealings with the customers, behavioral changes, interaction with different kinds of knowledge systems-finance, accounting systems, and so on that motivates her to continue working.
-Training and working are accompanied with her freedom of mobility to meet friends and visit places, for which permission had to be sought earlier, and having an income that saves her the stress of asking for money from her father, which was burdensome.
+She is free to discuss tasks and workload with her manager, and any other discomfort she faces at work.
+Positive exposure from working comes in many forms such as her interaction with customers, behavioral changes, engagement with different kinds of knowledge systems - finance, accounting, etc.; this motivates her to continue working.
+Training and working are accompanied with her freedom of mobility to meet friends and visit places, for which permission had to be sought earlier.
+Further, having an income saves her the stress of asking for money from her father, which was burdensome.

-In discussing the demand side of the market for salespersons, she observes that overall, percentage of male salespersons exceeds females.
-The composition was similar during the training program at WCSC as well, where only 32 percent of her batchmates were females.
-This market demand for male salespersons is higher because the footfall in the stores increases evening onwards and the requirement of staff is higher in those hours.
-Women are often unable to work in the late slots for a variety of reasons related to safety and other responsibilities at home.
-For similar reasons, at her workplace only 2 out of the 9 staff members are females.
-She confided that she understands this because she is also responsible for making breakfast at home before she leaves for work and helps her mother with dinner when she returns home around 9 PM.
-This has changed from before her training course started when she was responsible for all the domestic chores along with taking tuitions.
-She realizes that her two brothers have a choice to fulfil a task given to them but for her it is a non-negotiable because she considers it to be her responsibility.
-The household related work is a constant tussle which she describes as:
+While discussing the demand side of the market for salespersons, she observed that the overall, percentage of male salespersons exceeds females.
+The composition was similar during her training at WCSC, where only 32 percent of her batchmates were women.
+The market demand for male salespersons is higher because the footfall in the stores increases evening onward and the requirement of staff is higher in those hours.
+Women are often unable to work during the late slots for a variety of reasons related to safety and other responsibilities at home.
+For similar reasons, only 2 out of the 9 staff members at her workplace are females.
+She confided that she understands this because she is also responsible for making breakfast at home before she leaves for work and helps her mother with dinner when she returns home around 9 pm.
+This has changed since before her training course started, when she was responsible for all domestic chores along with taking tuitions.
+Her two brothers have a choice with respect to fulfilling a task given to them, but for her it is a non-negotiable because she considers it to be her responsibility.
+Household-related work is a constant tussle which she describes as:

-"If you are unmarried then you get support from your parents in everything.
-For example, if I do not help my mom because I am tired then she manages it herself.
+"If you are unmarried, then you get support from your parents in everything.
+For example, if I do not help my mom because I am tired, then she manages it herself.
 She understands my problem and she will not bother or taunt me.
-But after marriage you will find very few people who are going to support you, if my in-laws allow me to work it will be on the condition that I manage the house because nobody is going to fill that gap, everyone thinks that it's my work and it's a choice to work outside.
+But after marriage, you will find very few people who are going to support you; if my in-laws allow me to work it will be on the condition that I manage the house because nobody is going to fill that gap, everyone thinks that it's my work and it's a choice to work outside.
 So, I will have to take that burden."